 Our CRA Program takes into consideration the needs and diversity of our community, yet remains dynamic to accommodate changes related to strategic growth opportunities, economic conditions, and changes in regulatory requirements.
 The Bank’s CRA activities are focused around core community needs for:

-- Affordable Housing and Homeownership- Increasing access to safe, descent, and affordable housing for low-income families and individuals.
+- Affordable Housing and Homeownership – Increasing access to safe, decent, and affordable housing for low-income families and individuals.

-- Economic and Small Business Development- Providing small businesses and entrepreneurs with access to the capital, technical assistance, and financial services needed to start, operate, and grow their business.
+- Economic and Small Business Development – Providing small businesses and entrepreneurs with access to capital, technical assistance, and financial services needed to start, operate, and grow their business.

-We take pride in the communities where we work, do business, and live and have delineated our CRA assessment areas to include: Los Angeles, Orange, Riverside, San Bernardino, San Diego, Santa Barbara, and San Luis Obispo counties in California; Maricopa and Pima counties in Arizona; Clark County, Nevada; Clark County, Washington; and Multnomah County, Oregon.
+We take pride in the communities where we work, do business, and live and have delineated our CRA assessment areas to include: Los Angeles, Orange, Riverside, San Bernardino, San Diego, Santa Barbara, and San Luis Obispo counties in California; Maricopa and Pima counties in Arizona; Clark, King, Pierce, Skagit, and Snohomish counties in Washington; Clark County, Nevada; and Multnomah County, Oregon.

 Community Partnerships and Outreach